What is Dupuytren's disease?

 It is important you discuss with your specialist whether you are a better candidate for collagenase or surgery as there are risks and benefits of both.

-In spring 2011, a new injection was licensed in the UK.
-This is the first non-surgical intervention for Dupuytren's disease and involves an injection into the affected tissue in the hand.
+This is a non-surgical intervention for Dupuytren's disease and involves an injection into the affected tissue in the hand.
 This injection is collagenase and it “dissolves” the problem bands of Dupuytren's disease and this can help release the contracture.

 Should I have intervention?